Home

 The large majority of the churches of Rione Monti were dedicated to martyrs of the Early Church and were located upon previous Roman buildings.
 This applies also to S. Vitale.
 He was a martyr, but there is uncertainty about the period during which he lived.
 According to the tradition he was first racked and then buried alive; the use of rack in antiquity is scarcely documented, while it was a preferred method of interrogation by the Inquisition.

 According to the tradition the church was built by Emperor Constantine at the request of Pope Sylvester I. We know that it was founded at the end of the Vth century by Pope Symmachus and it was dedicated to Sylvester.
 It is not exactly known when St. Martin of Tours (very popular for having shared his cloak with a beggar) was associated with the church.
-As a matter of fact the reference to this saint prevailed and the church is usually referred to as S. Martino ai Monti, although it is still dedicated to Sylvester too.
-This probably because there were other important churches bearing his name (S. Silvestro al Quirinale and S. Silvestro in Capite).
-St. Martin had just a very tiny church dedicated to him; it was located near Monte di Pietà and it was built by the pelamantelli, the manufacturers of cloaks.

 The illustration shows the church after St. Charles Borromeo built its fine portal, but before the changes made in the XVIIth century.

 The illustration of SS.
-Quirico e Giuditta shows the church during a period of transition: its entrance was towards S. Maria ai Monti, but in 1584 Cardinal Alessandro de' Medici (later Pope Leo XI) changed its orientation: this explains the unusual design of the façade.
-The level of the church was very low and the area was subject to floods, so in 1606-08 the building was modified in a significant manner; the current façade was built in 1735.
+Quirico e Giulitta shows the church during a period of transition: its entrance was towards S. Maria ai Monti, but in 1584 Cardinal Alessandro de' Medici (later Pope Leo XI) changed its orientation: this explains the unusual design of the façade.
+The level of the church was very low and the area was subject to floods, so in 1606-1608 the building was modified in a significant manner; the current façade was built in 1735.

 The construction of S. Maria degli Angeli was mainly due to the efforts of Antonio del Duca, a Sicilian priest who fostered the veneration of the Seven Angelic Princes (three are well known: Michael, Raphael and Gabriel; four much less: Selaphiel, Jegudiel, Barachiel and Uriel).
 For more than 30 years he vainly asked the popes to dedicate a church to them.
 Eventually in 1561 Pope Pius IV agreed to turn the Baths of Diocletian into a church dedicated to Mary and the Seven Angels.
-Michelangelo was asked to develop a project; the fact that the pope was not prepared to face a big financial effort coincided with the desire by the architect to respect as much as possible the ancient building.
+Michelangelo was asked to develop a project; the fact that the Pope was not prepared to face a big financial effort coincided with the desire by the architect to respect as much as possible the ancient building.
 The entrance was very simple and Michelangelo did not design a façade.
 The illustration in the guide shows the interior of the church and highlights its imposing ancient columns.

 (*) Gregory Martin (c.
-1542 – 28 October 1582), was an English Catholic scholar, the translator of the Douai Version of the Bible from the Latin Vulgate. (from wikipedia)
+1542 - 28 October 1582), was an English Catholic scholar, the translator of the Douai Version of the Bible from the Latin Vulgate.

 Move to: